joseibanezlujan/Covid19/0-Covid-TEST.md

 ```

 📍<ins>Indicators of diabetes incidence and average age</ins><br/>
-Only aggregate functions were used for this view, since the values for diabetes incidence and average age are the same for all records up to the cutoff date.<br/>The average of both variables was calculated and grouped with **GROUP BY** by location and number of inhabitants as the previous view. **FOR THIS CASE WE HACE USED A MODIFIED CovidDeaths table called 'CovidDeathsMOD'**
+Only aggregate functions were used, since the values for diabetes incidence and average age are the same for all records up to the cutoff date.
+The average of both variables was calculated and grouped with **GROUP BY** by location and number of inhabitants as the previous view.
+**FOR THIS CASE WE HACE USED A MODIFIED CovidDeaths table called 'CovidDeathsMOD'**

 ```sql
 CREATE VIEW DIATasaContagPob AS